Wall-Brew-Co/clj-xml/CONTRIBUTING.md

 3. Update all version numbers to the new version that this Pull Request would represent.
    The versioning scheme we use is [SemVer](http://semver.org/).

+### Restricted Files

+This repository automatically labels Pull Requests targeting a few select files as `restricted`.
+These files are generally related to Wall Brew development policies and standards.
+Changes to these files should be rare, and will generally only come from members of the Wall-Brew-Co organization.
+In most cases, Pull Requests targeting these files will be marked as requiring additional changes to revert the state of those files or denied.

 ### Read the Documentation

 Familiarize yourself with the documentation before you submit a Pull Request.
-If you have questions which aren't in the documentation, open a ticket or submit a Pull Request to update the documentation.
+If you have questions which aren't in the documentation, open an issue or submit a Pull Request to update the documentation.

 ### Want to contribute but don't know where to start?